cs1730/csx730-more-paging/README.md

        whereas a `0` in the final table would refer to the first frame in physical memory.

+	   Potentially, there is a separate `table1` for each row in `table0` and likewise for the remaining tables, respectively.
+This is not feasible due their combined size.
+Instead, we create the subsequent tables as needed -- see the next bullet point.

      * If the next table does not exist, then you should use `malloc(3)` to dynamically allocate the table and initialize its values.
 For this exercise, you may initialize the intermediate tables to and frame numbers such that no frames overlap between addresses.
 In a real operating system, `kmalloc` (i.e., the kernel's memory allocator) is usually used to create the subsequent tables.
-Here is an example:
+Here is an example where `count` denotes the number of entries in the table:

        ```c
+	   // allocate table1, if needed
        if (table0[v.pn0].next == NULL) {
            table0[v.pn0].next = malloc(sizeof(entry_t) * count);
        } // if